unhplace/fedora-ingest/README.md

 # fedora-ingest

 This PHP library automates the ingest of digital collections metadata and binaries into a [Fedora Commons 4](https://duraspace.org/fedora/) instance.
+It is known to work with Fedora 4.7.4.

 The relationships created between objects conform to the [Portland Common Data Model](https://github.com/duraspace/pcdm/wiki).